-Everyone abroad talks about r2i – returning to India.
-Sooner or later, every Indian settled overseas considers returning home.
-Regardless how much you plan and how much you look forward to it, the real life experience always brings its own surprises – good and bad ones.
+Everyone abroad talks about returning to India – r2i.
+Sooner or later, every Indian settled overseas considers returning home, or at least thinks about it.
+Regardless how much you plan and how much you look forward to it, the real life experience always brings its own surprises – the good and the bad ones.

 Most of the NRIs romanticize about the life in India.
 However, those returning to India have their own complaints about life back home:

-Traffic: After living in American or Europe for a long time, we get used to the smooth flow of traffic and the traffic rules.
-Don’t expect the same after r2i.
+Traffic: After living in America or Europe for a long time, we get used to the smooth flow of traffic and the traffic rules.
+We know, it is not the same in India.
 There are just way too many cars and bikes on the road, compared to what we are used to abroad.
 And remember, the more aggressive drivers make their own traffic rules, most of the time.

 Faded bonds of Family and friends: Many of us return home to be with family and old friends.
 However, once you go back, it does not feel like the good old days.
 Everybody is on a different wavelength; they have their own lives to live.